thomaseyles93/ghost-inspector-github-action/README.md

 A Ghost Inspector GitHub action for CI/CD workflows to automate test suites on pull requests.

+## Use Case
+Trigger a test suite/individual test in Ghost Inspector on a staging site before merging code to a production enviroment.

 ## Installation
 - Copy .github into your local repo